raiet13/rails-tvshow_recordings/Notes.md

     -> Functionally, it would be worthwhile to then have other users be able to request updates/changes due to not being able to edit directly
         -> Also, would recommend that shows in shows index be listed Alphabetically and dupes flagged
 - Characters should only be modifiable if user has recorded show AND if user created them
+- Recording active toggle in newline instead of in-line <<-- minor thing
+- CSS/Javascript requires (using the asset pipeline or not -- http://guides.rubyonrails.org/asset_pipeline.html)
+    -> Specifically for the flash notice (to make it more obvious)